-2gether NHS Foundation Trust (2gether) provides mental and social health care services to the population of Gloucestershire, Herefordshire and our surrounding region.
+2gether NHS Foundation Trust (2gether) provides specialist mental health and learning disability services to the people of Gloucestershire, Herefordshire and our surrounding region.

-At any one time, 2gether delivers services to approximately 12,000 individuals and offers education and support to their carers and families.
+At any one time, we are deliver services to around 19,000 individuals while offering education and support to their carers and family.

 Declaration of Compliance

-2gether is pleased to confirm that we are compliant with the Government’s requirement to eliminate mixed-sex accommodation, except when it is in the patient’s overall best interest, or reflects their personal choice.
+We are also compliant with the Government’s requirement to eliminate mixed-sex accommodation, except when it is in the patient’s overall best interest or reflects their personal choice.
 We have the necessary facilities, resources and culture to ensure that patients who are admitted to our hospitals will only share the room where they sleep with members of the same sex, and same-sex toilets and bathrooms will be close to their bed area.

 What are NHS Foundation Trusts?